Rider University editorial style guide

 - The Center for Diversity and Inclusion at Rider University

 - The Center for Entrepreneurial Studies

 - The Teaching and Learning Center (TLC)

-- In most cases, on first reference these names should be linked to the University’s: Rider University’s College of Liberal Arts and Sciences has hired five new faculty members.
+- In most cases, on first reference these names should be linked to the University’s: Rider University’s College of Arts and Sciences has hired five new faculty members.
 This rule can be relaxed in school-specific publications, such as internal publications, in which the connection to Rider is clearly established.

 - On second reference, use College, School or Institute by themselves: The College is pleased to announce its new dean.

 - Department of Graduate Education, Leadership, and Counseling